 D10.0 Page 14 Lines 45-50

 This primitive returns the descriptions of the set of BSSs detected by the scan process.
-Multiple MLME-SCAN.confirm primitives can be issued when the value of the ReportingOption parameter in the MLME-SCAN.request primitive is CHANNEL_SPECIFIC or IMMEDIATE.
-When the value of the ReportingOption parameter is AT_END, or the ReportingOption parameter is not present, a single MLME-SCAN.confirm primitive is issued.
+Multiple MLME-SCAN.confirm primitives can be issued when the ReportingOption parameter is present in the MLME-SCAN.request primitive and is CHANNEL_SPECIFIC or IMMEDIATE.
+When the ReportingOption parameter is present and is AT_END, or the ReportingOption parameter is not present, a single MLME-SCAN.confirm primitive is issued.

 CID 31022